-We have observed that the pdf estimated using the QP model and the Hessian modification assumes small negative values at the higher tail of the distribution, roughly between 1050 and 1100 (Figure 2), between 890 and 925 (Figure 3), and between 1380 and 1480 (Figure 4).
-As prescribed, the semi-definite optimization model corrects this behavior and obtains a nonnegative pdf estimate.
+We have observed that the pdf estimated using the QP model and the Hessian modification assumes small negative values $(10^{-5})$ at one of the tails of the distribution, roughly between 700 and 735 (Figure 2), between 1200 and 1223 (Figure 3), and between 830 and 870 (Figure 4).
+As prescribed, the semidefinite optimization model corrects this behavior and obtains a nonnegative pdf estimate.
+Moreover, we see from the figures in the table that the SDP fitting is always better than the QP one.